Cynosaurus: Parietal foramen

-On Cynosaurus there is a sharp sagittal crest that is flattened near the location of the parietal foramen (Benoit et al., 2015).
-In a CT scan of a Cynosaurus skull, no parietal tube was present but instead the endocranial cavity is pushed upward (Benoit et al., 2015).
-In Cynosaurus whaitsi, a specimen, was shown with the absence of parietal foramen (Benoit et al., 2015).
-In another Cynosaurus skull specimen, the absence of the parietal foramen was due to an ontogenetic change as in Massetognathus the parietal foramen closes in adults (Benoit et al., 2015).
-In the extant lizard Anolis carolinensis the size of the pineal opening decreases but doesn't disappear (Benoit et al., 2015).
-Another specimen showed evidence of a parietal tube, but the absence wasn't due to ontogeny but from intraspecific variability (Benoit et al., 2015).
+On Cynosaurus there is a sharp sagittal crest that is flattened near the location of the parietal foramen.
+In a CT scan of a Cynosaurus skull, no parietal tube was present but instead the endocranial cavity is pushed upward.
+In Cynosaurus whaitsi, a specimen, was shown with the absence of parietal foramen.
+In another Cynosaurus skull specimen, the absence of the parietal foramen was due to an ontogenetic change as in Massetognathus the parietal foramen closes in adults.
+In the extant lizard Anolis carolinensis the size of the pineal opening decreases but doesn't disappear.
+Another specimen showed evidence of a parietal tube, but the absence wasn't due to ontogeny but from intraspecific variability.

-Many lizards have a parietal eye on top of their head (Ralph, 1975).
-In extant ectotherms living near the equator are less frequent to have a pineal opening due to the stability of the environment that makes the third eye not useful (Benoit et al., 2015).
-There is a definite relationship between latitudinal distribution of lizards and parietal eye occurrence (Ralph, 1975).
-Parietal-eyeless lizards are to low latitudes which suggests an equatorial trait (Ralph, 1975).
+Many lizards have a parietal eye on top of their head.
+In extant ectotherms living near the equator are less frequent to have a pineal opening due to the stability of the environment that makes the third eye not useful.
+There is a definite relationship between latitudinal distribution of lizards and parietal eye occurrence.
+Parietal-eyeless lizards are to low latitudes which suggests an equatorial trait.